 Both these effects are required for HDR displays to reduce power consumption (to required legal levels in many countries), and to protect the display from overheating, as well as screen burn-out.

-Obviously, for aesthetic viewing any desired values can be used, and again show the issue with the HDR concept, as often what are really 'inaccurate' values generate more pleasing results - assuming the EOTF can be user varied!
+Obviously, for aesthetic viewing any desired options/values can be used, and again show the issue with the HDR concept, as often what are really 'inaccurate' values generate more pleasing results - assuming the EOTF can be user varied!

-Note: The configuration of 'Soft Roll Off' is something that can drastically alter the perception of any HDR display, as different roll off values are required for the different peak luma values used when grading source material.
+The configuration of 'Soft Roll Off/Tone Mapping' is something that can drastically alter the perception of any HDR display, as different roll off values are required for the different peak luma values used when grading source material.
 One size will not fit all, due to the issues outlined above.
 This is one of the problems with HDR TVs without the ability to alter the EOTF - they are attempting to use one Roll Off setting for all source material.